sinhasagar507/nlu-data-preprocessing/nlu-project-data/README.md

 nlu-project-dataset
 ==============================

-It consists of all the data extraction, preprocessing and annotation projrct files
+It consists of all the data extraction, preprocessing and annotation project files

 Project Organization
 ------------